plioi/plioi.github.io/_posts/2013-03-08-insufficiently-round-wheels.markdown

 <blockquote>I find that when fixture-wide state is downplayed like it is in xUnit, *I don't miss it at all*.
 When I use NUnit, on the other hand, I use [TestFixtureSetUp] all the time.
 Once you open the door to a little complexity, vagabonds and feral cats are free to walk right in.</blockquote>

 xUnit is meant to be more customizable with regard to how fixtures and test cases are discovered, but **the means of customization is opinionated**.
-I've had some success customizing xUnit in the past, but I ran into two problems: I still had to put an attribute on each of my fixture classes, and the means of customization is an <a href="http://www.headspring.com/patrick/low-ceremony-xunit/">ISP violation</a>.
+I've had some success customizing xUnit in the past, but I ran into two problems: I still had to put an attribute on each of my fixture classes, and the means of customization is an [ISP violation](http://www.headspring.com/patrick/low-ceremony-xunit/).

 Okay, so it was a little hard to customize, buy why is it bad that I still had to put an attribute on my fixture classes?
 I actually have a use case in mind for one of my other projects, in which some test fixtures would originate from folders of plain text files rather than C# classes.
 If my fixture isn't also a class, *where do I put xUnit's required class attribute*?  **I want to have total control over the means of discovering test fixtures and test cases.**